 Can I make Carne Asada like a steak instead of slicing it before grilling?
-You can absolutely grill it as a steak.
-When you do it this way the seasoning only penetrates the outer edges and the texture is more steak like but the flavor is just as delicious!
+You can absolutely grill it like a steak.
+When you do it this way the seasoning only penetrates the outer edges and the texture is more steak-like but the flavor is just as delicious!

 I hate cilantro do I have to use it or is there a substitute in the carne marinade?
 You can leave the cilantro out completely and substitute parsley instead easily.
 You can also leave the cilantro out of the asada marinade all together with no big flavor missing.